- As low as $137/Night

 - Approximately 1000 square feet

-Gorgeously sited in the heart of Beaufort's historic district "Old Point" which has been the backdrop for many movies -including "The Big Chill"-, and which is known for its beautiful streets, pretty live oaks draped with Spanish moss and photogenic homes, this striking 1,000+/- sq. ft., one-bedroom sun-filled bungalow is diagonally across from the breathtaking 'Reflection Pond' and is on the path of the carriage tours.
-Front and side porches let you savor balmy breezes and are the ideal setting for a peaceful conversation or reading a book.
-Just a few blocks from the inter-coastal waterway, eateries, shopping, USCB (home of the Beaufort Film Festival) and the much filmed Pinckney Park, it's also an simple drive to Hunting Island's striking beaches, an hour from Savannah and 90 mins. to Charleston.
+Charmingly sited in the heart of Beaufort's historic district "Old Point" which has been the backdrop for many movies -including "The Big Chill"-, and which is known for its striking streets, delightful live oaks draped with Spanish moss and photogenic homes, this beautiful 1,000+/- sq. ft., one-bedroom sun-filled bungalow is diagonally across from the spectacular 'Reflection Pond' and is on the path of the carriage tours.
+Front and side porches let you appreciate balmy breezes and are the ideal setting for a peaceful conversation or reading a book.
+It also has a dedicated terrace on King St with a istro table and grille so one can savor dining 'al fresco'.
+Just a few blocks from the inter-coastal waterway, eateries, shopping, USCB (home of the Beaufort Film Festival) and the much filmed Pinckney Park, it's also an simple drive to Hunting Island's gorgeous beaches, an hour from Savannah and 90 mins. to Charleston.
+(Note: max.
+2 guests allowed)

 About the Area